A blog for physicists or biologists. Mainly for experimentalists interested in Statistics. R scripts detailed and explained.

 Change point detection.
 Part II : maximum likelihood estimates

 In a time series, change point detection tries to identify abrupt changes.
 Different approaches have been proposed and here I show one of them based on maximum likelihood estimates.
-I also recommend to have a look at this website (which is a wonderful introduction to change point detection using Likelihood ratio tests) and this R package from R. Killick and I.A.
-Eckley.
+I also recommend to have a look at this website (which is a wonderful introduction to change point detection using Likelihood ratio tests), this R package from R. Killick and I.A.
+Eckley and this paper (for a real-word application).

 rm(list = ls())